 This past year, I have been an avid Instagram user.
 I love how I can instantly upload my photos, and turn my normal photo, with the use of some filters, into an enhanced, brightened photo.
 I have enjoyed using this app from my phone, as a way to share my life through photos.
 Instagram has also been a great tool for networking, connecting, staying in touch with friends, and even making new ones.
-In addition, I have used my Instagram as a platform to make an impact, and connect people to style their life within.
+In addition, I have used my Instagram as a platform to make an impact, and connect people to style their lives within.

 As an avid Instagram user, I allowed my daughter who is almost twelve to have an Instagram account.
 Many of her peers are on Instagram, a couple of cousins, and her parents, so we decided it would be o.k for her as well.
 However, I made sure that her privacy settings are on and I follow her.
 While observing her activity on Instagram, it all seemed very innocent.
 She and her friends post pictures, like one another’s photos and make the odd comment to one another.

 In due time, my husband and I noticed that our daughter was becoming a bit more consumed with her Instagram account.
 Anytime she had free time, her face was buried in her iPod.
 We looked through her iPod regularly and didn’t notice anything out of the ordinary.